flowmodor/flowmodor/src/pages/blog/flowtime-vs-pomodoro-which-one-should-you-use.md

 ### Flexibility

 The Flowtime Technique offers more flexibility in terms of work intervals and breaks.
 Not only you can work as long as you feel productive, but you can also customize the ratio of work and break time based on your preferences.

+For example, when you feels most productive in the morning, your focus-break ratio could be 6:1.
+And when you got tired in the afternoon, you could change it to 4:1.

 The Pomodoro Technique, with its fixed 25-minute work sessions, may feel restrictive for some people.